-(a) Did is seem any slower?
-Yes, but not by much.
+(a) Did it seem any slower than Win7?
+Yes.
 So I started looking for things to turn off.

 Settings > Ease of Access > Other options > Play animations in Windows (turn off).

-Settings > System > Advanced (took a bit of finding) … turn off everything in ‘Visual Effects’.
+Settings > System > Advanced (took a bit of finding) … turned off everything in ‘Visual Effects’.

 Disabled as much stuff in ‘Startup’ as I could get away with.

 Fiddled with the search indexer (effectively, turn off).

 Uninstalled some stuff.
 (Just on principle.)

 (b) Does everything still run?
 Yes, as far as I can tell.
 Even stuff that has not been updated since early XP days seems to run (for example, the fast and easy former shareware spreadsheet AS-EASY-AS).
 BUT I notice that LaTeX running under cygwin does not seem to be working.
 Re-ran the configuration scripts (see here) and all was well.